nurshatfateh/MLSASocialProjects2/BlogPosts.md

 	• To show or hide recently added apps, toggle the **Show recently added apps** switch on or off.<br>
 	• To show or hide the apps you use the most, toggle the **Show most used apps** switch on or off.<br>
 	• To show or hide your recently opened items, toggle the **Show recently opened items in Start**, **Jump Lists**, and **File Explorer** switch on or off.<br>
 	• To select which folders are shown or hidden in the Start menu next to the power button, select **Folders**, and turn on the switches for the folders you want to see.
-Turn the switches off for the folders you want to hide.
+Turn the switches off for the folders you want to hide.<br>

+Uploading start.mp4…

  <br><br>

 #### Quiet down those notifications